Footvolley: History

 Teams of footvolley had five players a side at first.
 Due to the skill level of the footvolley athletes (nearly all were professional football players), the ball would rarely drop.
 The players began lowering the number of players on each side, eventually settling on 2 versus 2, which is still in use today.
 In recent years, professional football players have taken up footvolley in both promotional events and celebrity matches.
 Some notable Brazilian footballers who have played (or still play) footvolley are Romário, Edmundo, Ronaldo, Ronaldinho Gaúcho, Léo Júnior, Renato Gaúcho, and Edinho (1982 and 1986 National Team).

-The first International Footvolley event to occur outside of Brazil was in 2003 by the United States Footvolley Association on Miami Beach at the 2003 Fitness Festival.
+The first International Footvolley event to occur outside of Brazil was in 2003 by the United States Footvolley Association in Miami Beach at the 2003 Fitness Festival.
 The event led to international players and teams in pursuit of federation status.
 A tournament was held during the 2016 Summer Olympics in Rio de Janeiro, as a demonstration sport.